 The same holds when $t=2$:

 \end{lemma}

 \begin{proof} The $t=0$ specialization is independent of the placement of $\z$.
-(This specialization is equipped by the Maslov grading.)
-In fact, we can consider the chain complex over $\Field[U_1,\dots,U_\ell]$ with the same generators as before, but with differential specified by
+(This specialization is equipped with the Maslov grading.)
+Consider the chain complex over $\Field[U_1,\dots,U_\ell]$ with the same generators as before, but with differential specified by

 According to~\cite[Theorem~4.4]{OSLinks}, this chain complex computes $\HFm (S^3)\cong \Field[U]$, where all the $U_i$ act as translations by $U$.
 Thus, if we set them equal to one another, the resulting complex is $\Field[U]\otimes V^{\ell-1}$.
 The $t=0$ complex is gotten by changing the base ring to $\RRing$ with variable $v$ (and with the understanding of $U=v^2$), equipped with the Maslov grading.